rppicomidi/midi2usbhost/C-Code/README.md

 ```

 ## Load the project
-The first time you run the project, in VS Code, File->Open Folder... and select the midiusb2host folder.
+The first time you run the project, in VS Code, `File->Open Folder...` and select the `midiusb2host/C-Code` folder.
 Click OK.

 You will be prompted to set up the Kit.
 Choose GCC for arm-none-eabi [your version]

 ## Run the code
-In VS Code, select Run->Start Debugging from the file menu.
+In VS Code, select `Run->Start Debugging` from the `Run` menu.
 The first time, you will be
 prompted to select the launch target.
 Select midi2usbhost.

 VS Code debugger will load the code to your target Pico board and halt at main().
 Press